-3. Security
+4. Security

 - a.
 Council will endeavour to maintain a secure system for storing personal information.
 Technological and operational policies and procedures are in place to protect personal information from misuse and loss and from unauthorised modification or disclosure. - b.
-Council will dispose of personal information where it is no longer necessary to fulfil the purposes for which the information was collected or as required by law.
+Council will dispose of personal information where it is no longer necessary to fulfil the purposes for which the information was collected or as required by law under the Public Records Act 1973.

-4. Openness
+5. Openness

 a.
-Council shall be open in the way it handles personal information by making available clearly stated policies on its management of personal information, statements on the type of personal information collected and held in the performance of the functions of Council, and guidelines on the use and disclosure of personal information.
+Council shall be open in the way it handles personal information by making available clearly stated policies on its collection, use and management of personal information.

-5. Access and Correction
+6. Access and Correction

 - a.
-Should you wish to access your personal information, please contact Council's Privacy Officer. - b.
-Access will be provided except in the circumstances outlined in the Act, for example, where the information relates to legal proceedings or where the Freedom of Information Act 1982 applies. - c.
+Individuals have the right to request any information Council holds on them.
+Should you wish to access your personal information, please send your written request to the Council's Privacy Officer. - b.
+Access will be provided except in the circumstances outlined in the Act, for example, where the information relates to legal proceedings or where the Freedom of Information Act 1982 applies.

+c.
 If you believe that your personal information is inaccurate, incomplete or out of date, you may request Council to correct the information.
 Your request will be dealt with in accordance with the Act.

-6. Unique Identifiers
+7. Unique Identifiers

 a.
-A unique identifier is a number or code that is assigned to someone's record to assist with identification (like a driver's licence number).
-Council will only assign a unique identifier to a person if the assignment is reasonably necessary to carry out its functions efficiently
+A unique identifier is defined in the Privacy and Data Protection Act 2014 as a number or code that is assigned to someone's record to assist with identification.
+Council will only assign a unique identifier to a person if the assignment is reasonably necessary to carry out its functions efficiently.

-7. Anonymity
+8. Anonymity

 - a.
 Where lawful and practicable, Council will give you the option of not identifying yourself when supplying information or entering into transactions with it. - b.
 Anonymity may limit Council's ability to process a complaint or other matter.
-Therefore, if you choose not to supply personal information that is necessary for the Council to perform its functions, then Council reserves the right to take no further action on that matter.
+If you choose not to supply personal information that is necessary for the Council to perform its functions, then Council reserves the right to take no further action on that matter.

-8. Transborder Data Flows
+9. Transborder Data Flows